kiwicom/dockerfiles/README.md

 ## kiwicom/poetry

-- Base image: python:3.8-alpine
+- Base image: python:3.12-slim
 - Packages: `poetry` and dependencies

-We use this in CI for pypi upload.
+We use this in CI for installing dependencies and uploading to PyPI.

 ## kiwicom/oauth2-proxy